Christian-Me/healthy-indoors-project/readme.md

 I started this project in September 2020 as a reaction of the global COVID-19 epidemic.

-The need of an **as healthy as possible** indoor enviornment became obvious as it became obvious that [the virus is likely to be able to spread via aerosols](https://www.who.int/news-room/commentaries/detail/transmission-of-sars-cov-2-implications-for-infection-prevention-precautions) which could stay longer in the air and travel further inside rooms as droplets.
+The need of an **as healthy as possible** indoor environment became obvious as it became obvious that [the virus is likely to be able to spread via aerosols](https://www.who.int/news-room/commentaries/detail/transmission-of-sars-cov-2-implications-for-infection-prevention-precautions) which could stay longer in the air and travel further inside rooms as droplets.

 Reading this study by [Risk assessment of aerosols loaded with virus based on CO2-concentration](https://blogs.tu-berlin.de/hri_sars-cov-2/wp-content/uploads/sites/154/2020/08/hartmann_kriegel_2020_en_v3.pdf) and many other publications and working in an open space office environment I was wondering if it is possible to develop indicators for the users of the space.
 As humans are not good in sensing CO2 levels using sensors could be a possible way to help.